rhdtownsend/gyre/doc/source/user-guide/troubleshooting/missing-modes.rst

 Missing Modes
 =============

-For adiabatic calculations the radial order :math:`\npg` of modes found, as GYRE processes a single :nml_g:`mode` namelist group, should be monotonic-increasing\ [#dipole]_.
+For adiabatic oscillation calculations using :program:`gyre`, the radial order :math:`\npg` of modes found should be monotonic-increasing\ [#dipole]_.
 Departures from this behavior can occur for a number of reasons.

 Insufficient Frequency Resolution
 ---------------------------------

-If the :ref:`frequency grid <freq-grids>` has insufficient resolution, then GYRE can skip modes during the bracketing phase, as discussed in the :ref:`numerical-limits` section.
+If the :ref:`frequency grid <freq-grids>` has insufficient resolution, then :program:`gyre` can skip modes during the bracketing phase, as discussed in the :ref:`numerical-limits` section.
 The signature of insufficient frequency resolution is that an even number of consecutive modes is missed --- most often, an adjacent pair of modes.

 To fix this problem, first check that the distribution of points in the frequency grids matches (approximately) the expected distribution of